catalyst/moodle-tool_emailutils/readme.md

 message channel, when you publish a message to a topic, it fans out the message to all subscribed endpoints.

-You can check the the SNS topics on a domain by going into SES Management Console, clicking on the domain name and then going into the Notification section, the topics can also be found on the SNS console and they would be called your-domain-ses-notifications and your-domain-ses-complaints, the idea is to create subscriptions for the plug-in to this topics.
+You can check the SNS topics on a domain by going into SES Management Console, clicking on the domain name and then going into the Notification section, the topics can also be found on the SNS console and they would be called your-domain-ses-notifications and your-domain-ses-complaints, the idea is to create subscriptions for the plug-in to this topics.

-Before you can create the subscriptions you will need to create an username and password on the plug-in configuration:
+Before you can create the subscriptions you will need to create a username and password on the plug-in configuration:

     https://yoursite.com/admin/category.php?category=local_sescomplaints